Student Group Bookings

-In 2020, we’re changing the way we do things: you may request as many tickets to a Preview or Student Matinee as you like; however, in the interest of fairness we may limit group sizes for performances with high demand.
+You may request as many tickets to a Student Matinee as you like; however, in the interest of fairness, we may limit individual group sizes for performances with high demand.

 What if some of our students cannot go?
 Can we get a refund?

-All payments are non-refundable.
-We understand that students can be unpredictable and that your numbers may change, but as a not-for-profit organization, we rely on our ticket sales.
+All payments are non-refundable.* We understand that students can be unpredictable and that your numbers may change, however, as a not-for-profit organization, we rely on our ticket sales.
 If your numbers change before your final payment, we can decrease the number of seats in your booking and adjust your balance accordingly.
-If you need more seats, we will be happy to add tickets to your order subject to availability.
-To make adjustments to your order, please contact the School Programs Assistant.
+Please note that if you drop more than 50% of your seats, we cannot issue a refund on your deposit payment.
+If you need more seats, we can add tickets to your order, subject to availability.
+To adjust your order, please contact the Education Coordinator.

-Can I make adjustments to my order after it has been booked?
+Can I adjust my order after it has been booked?

 If we cannot make our original performance, can we change to a different one?

 There are a limited number of performances for schools, so it may not be possible to move groups into a different performance.
-If we have the capacity to do so, you may be able to make a one-time change.
-Please inquire with the School Programs Assistant.
+If we have the capacity to do so, you may be able to make a one-time change before your final payment date.
+Please inquire with the Education Coordinator.

 How many adult tickets can we include in our booking?

-Please use your best judgement in deciding how many chaperones your group will need.
 We recommend one adult chaperone for every 15 students attending.
 To help with this, we provide one complimentary chaperone ticket for every 15 student tickets purchased.
-If you would like to book additional adult tickets, these can be booked at our regular Group Rate price.
-Please contact the School Programs Assistant for more information.
+We also provide complimentary tickets for Education Assistants who will be supporting a student during the show.
+Additional adult tickets can be booked at the regular group rate (discount of approximately 15% off a regularly priced ticket).
+Please contact the Education Coordinator for more information.

 Can you mail the tickets to us?

-We do not mail tickets to student groups; they are only available for collection from the Box Office on the day of the performance.
+We do not mail tickets to student group.
+They are only available for collection from the Box Office on the day of the performance.
 This is to prevent any misplaced tickets, which can cause difficulties and delays for large student groups and may cause your students to miss parts of the performance.

 Will our group be sitting all together?

-We generally seat groups together, however it may sometimes be necessary to split groups into different sections: sometimes we do this to better accommodate accessibility needs or to provide groups with more central seating.
-If this is something you’re interested in, please let us know on your initial request form.
-Our shows use reserved seating, so we ask that you sit in the specific seats allocated to you and that chaperones sit among the students.
+We generally seat groups together; however, it may sometimes be necessary to split groups into different sections to better accommodate accessibility needs or to provide groups with more central seating.
+If this is something you’re interested in, please let us know on your request form.
+Our shows use reserved seating, so we require that you sit in the specific seats assigned to you and that chaperones sit among the students.

 Yes!
-We encourage and foster an open and welcoming environment for patrons with diverse abilities.
+We encourage and foster an open and welcoming environment for patrons with disabilities.
 Please indicate on your booking request form if anyone in your group will need accessible seating or other accommodations.
 That way, we will be able to reserve your seats and provide the best experience for your students.
-More information on our site’s accessibility can be found here.
-If you have any questions about accessibility at Student Matinees, please contact the School Programs Assistant (604.737.0625 ext.
-252).
+If you have any questions about accessibility at Student Matinees, please contact the Education Coordinator.

-Do you allow food in the venues, and is it possible for our students to bring their own lunches?
+Do you allow food in the venues?
+Is it possible for our students to bring their own lunches?